learning-zone/angular-basics/notes/angular.md

 **tree shaking** -  is the process of removing any code that we are not actually using in our application from the final bundle

 #### Q. How to optimize loading large data in angular?
+**Load Time Performance**
+1. **AOT**: The Angular Ahead-of-Time (AOT) compiler converts your Angular HTML and TypeScript code into efficient JavaScript code during the build phase before the browser downloads and runs that code.
+Compiling your application during the build process provides a faster rendering in the browser.
+2. **Tree-shaking**: This is the process of removing unused code resulting in smaller build size.
+In **angular-cli**, Tree-Shaking is enabled by default.
+3. **Uglify**: It is the process where the code size is reduced using various code transformations like mangling, removal of white spaces, removal of comments etc. For webpack use uglify plugin and with angular-cli specify the “prod” flag to perform the uglification process.
+4. **Lazy loading**: Lazy loading is the mechanism where instead of loading complete app, we load only the modules which are required at the moment thereby reducing the initial load time.
+5. **Ivy Render Engine**: It results in much smaller bundle size than the current engine with improved debugging experience.
+6. **RxJS**: RxJS makes the whole library more tree-shakable thereby reducing the final bundle size.
+However, it has some breaking changes like operators chaining is not possible instead, pipe() function (helps in better tree shaking) is introduced to add operators.
+7. **Service worker cache**: A service worker is a script that runs in the web browser and manages caching for an application.
+8. **defer attribute**: Mentioning defer attribute to script tag will defer the loading of the scripts (sychronous) until the document is not parsed thus making site interactive quicker.
+9. **async attribute**: async delays the loading of scripts until the document is not parsed but without respecting the order of loading of the scripts.
+10. **Using OnPush**:

 #### Q. How an Angular application gets started or loaded?